LilacMeteorObservatory/MetDetPy/readme.md

 * --visu: showing a debug window displaying videos and detected meteors.

+* --live-mode: when running in live mode, the detection speed will closely match the actual video time.
+This option balance cpu cost.
+Should be selected from `{on, off}`.

+* --provider: specifies the preferred provider to be used for models.
+The available providers may vary depending on the platform.
+If the specified provider is not available, the "default" option will be used.

+* --save: save detection results (a list) to a json file.

 #### Extra Arguments

 The following arguments have default values in config files.
+If they are configured in command line arguments, the default value will be overrided.
 Their detailed explanation can be seen in [configuration documents](./docs/config-doc.md).

 * --resize: the frame image size used during the detection.
 This can be set by single int (like `960`, for the long side), list (like `[960,540]`) or string (like `960x540` or `1920x1080`).